Terriao/OpenDPC/README.md

 ```

 Trimming **a third** rather than a half at each step costs a small number of extra comparisons relative to plain bisection — but the surplus dampens the noise that comes from low-confidence verdicts near the threshold, and the rate point the controller settles on lands closer to the true JND across our subject pool.
 A more aggressive halving converges faster but is brittle when the subject is uncertain on the very comparison that drives the next decision.

+Internally, the controller maintains a binary-tree representation of the visited rate-point intervals (`PointCloudBinaryTreeNodes`), so the full traversal of any session can be replayed post-hoc from the log file.

+### Outputs

+After a JND session finishes, the harness writes two artefacts:

+- **Result file** — a per-subject record of the converged JND rate point for every sequence in the run, written through a native Windows save-file dialog (`ResultSaver`).
+The path and format are user-selectable.
+- **Session log** — a rolling text log under `<install>/Logs/`, capped at the most recent N files (`FileLogger`).
+Useful for re-tracing a subject's verdict sequence or diagnosing UI / asset-loading issues after the fact.

 ---